AlonLabWIS/yoglen/README.md

 2. R packages (dependencies.R): c("survival","mgcv","survPen","dplyr, ggplot2","cowplot","scico","gridExtra","ggrepel")
 3. Some files are too large for GitHub and are on the associated Zenodo repository.
 Two options: (i) don't download the Zenodo files, continue as normal and use simulated data. (ii) download the Zenodo files that contain the exact analysis files.

 ---

+# Additional data

+There is an associated Zenodo repository that is recommended but not strictly necessary:

+---

 ## ⚙️ Installation
 1. Clone repository